-As shown below and in Figure 2.2.1, 3.35% of the working age population was in receipt of these benefits in 2019, compared to 3.37% in 2018.
-This figure has been reasonably consistent for the last four years, but it is likely that it will be higher for 2020 due to the increase in the number of people being unable to work for at least part of the year due to Covid-19 restrictions.
+As shown below and in Figure 2.2.1, 3.57% of the working age population was in receipt of these benefits in 2020, compared to 3.35% in 2019.
+This figure was reasonably consistent for the period from 2016 to 2019, increasing slightly in 2020.
+See the Guernsey Population, Employment and Earnings Bulletin for information on those registered as unemployed and how these numbers were impacted by the lockdown in 2020.